Simon Field - Project Manager

 Hendrickje Catriona Windisch – Policy Analyst

-Hendrickje Catriona Windisch is currently contributing to the OECD country reviews on postsecondary vocational education (Skills beyond School) and on adult skills linked to the Survey of Adult Skills (PIAAC – Programme for the International Assessment of Adult Competencies).
+Hendrickje Catriona Windisch is currently contributing to the OECD country reviews on postsecondary vocational education (Skills beyond School) and the Adult Learning and Skills project linked to the Survey of Adult Skills (PIAAC – Programme for the International Assessment of Adult Competencies).
 Prior to this, she worked for the German International Cooperation (GIZ) on vocational education in Kosovo and for Germany’s Federal Ministry for Education and Research (BMBF) on the national vocational education and training system.
 She holds a Master’s degree in EU international relations and diplomacy studies from the College of Europe in Bruges, Belgium, and a Master’s degree in international relations and French from the University of St. Andrews, United Kingdom.
 She is of German nationality.

 Skills Beyond School Division